hkust-vgd/sese/README.md

 `Alt` | switch to display small labels on the fly.
 `Shift + Left drag` | merge two labels.
 `Alt + Left drag` | extract a small label / group small labels into a big label.
 `Ctrl + Left drag` | split a big label into several small labels.
-In practice, aavoid using this as its result could be messy.
+In practice, avoid using this as its result could be messy.
 `Left click` | show the bounding box of the current label.

 A comprehensive list of supported keyboard shortcuts is as below.